ChromeUniverse/Personal-website/src/content/portfolio/blaring-net.md

 The [Blog section](/blog) is almost a carbon copy of **The Lucca Logs** - in fact, the articles were carried straight over during the Vue to Astro migration without any major alterations.
 The article pages still display a handy list of links to tag pages, which show a filtered list of public articles that have that specific tag.

 Finally, I also added a [nifty contact form](/contact).
 Setting this up was surprisingly easy thanks to [Netlify's Form service](https://www.netlify.com/products/forms/).
 In fact, their form service works so freaking well I switched over from [Vercel](https://vercel.com/) in a heartbeat.
-Sorry, it's nothing personal! 🤭
+Sorry, nothing personal! 🤭